Blogging

 That’s my frame of mind at the moment.
 I swing wildly from “OMG, I turned blogging into a job!” to “Ugh…this thing that was fun is now WORK,” depending on the task at hand.

-My most current task was accumulating screenshots of promoted post receipts and reporting all the metrics after the campaign was done.
-So imagine taking one of your posts, having it scrutinized, then approved and then the same done with all accompanying social posts.
+So, imagine taking one of your blog posts, having it scrutinized, then approved and then the same done with all accompanying social posts.
 Then have them boosted and then report everything that resulted from those boosts.

 Me: waaaaaa…why can’t I just write what I want and get paid?